COSIC: AES

-One of the well-known successes is the selection of Rijndael as the Advanced Encryption Standard (AES).
-Currently AES is used by millions of users in more than thousand products, such as the protection of US government information.
+One of the well-known successes is the selection of Rijndael as the Advanced Encryption Standard (AES), which has millions of users.
+There are over a thousand applications, such as the protection of US government information.

 Research projects

 COSIC has participated in over 50 European research projects.

 IMEC

-COSIC is part of the Smart Applications and Innovation Services of imec.
+COSIC is part of the Smart Applications and Innovation Services of IMEC.